LindaMukundwa/CompiLinda/README.md

 ## Usage 👩🏾‍💻

 All of the source code is in the src folder.
 The main.ts file is the entry point of the lexer and the parser.ts is the entry point of the parser.
 The lexer combined with the parser is a web application that allows you to compile Alan++ code into tokens then parse and create a CST.
+The combinedAnalyzer.ts is the semantic analyzer that produces an AST, performs type and scope checking and also a symbol table to send to code generation.

 After running the commands above, you can run the compiler by opening the **index.html** file in your browser.
 Make sure to use Chrome for the best experience.
 Paste your source code into the text area and then click the "Compile" button to run the lexer and view the tokens as well as the parsing in the next tab.